tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_5.md

 - There will be a starting menu screen with the game settings, load game, continue and new game [2]
 - In the settings tab there will be choices for audio, visuals, and controls [1]
-- The player can go to an in game menu with save game and achievements [1]
+- The player can go to an in-game menu with save game and achievements [1]

 **Sounds:**